rust-lang/rfcs/text/3334-niche.md

 struct with a float field could specify one or more NaN values as a niche using the integer representation of those values.

+The attribute `#[niche]` may only appear on a struct declaration.
+The struct must contain exactly one field of a non-zero-sized type (non-ZST).
+The struct may contain zero or more ZST fields, such as `PhantomData`.

 Declaring a niche on any item other than a struct declaration results in an error.

+Declaring a niche on a struct containing more or less than one non-zero-sized field results in an error.

 Declaring multiple `niche` attributes on a single item, or multiple key-value pairs within a single `niche` attribute, results in an error.

-Declaring a niche on a struct containing more or less than one non-zero-sized field results in an error.

 Declaring a niche on a struct that has any generic parameters affecting the non-zero-sized field results in an error.